fabioquarantini/cookie-banner/README.md

 # Cookie Banner

-A jQuery plugin for adding cookie law banner and cookie blocking.
+A customizable jQuery plugin to add a banner and block scripts, compliant with EU Cookie law.

 ## Including files